sptankard/digitalsecuritycurriculum/pages/20.one_sheets/01.secure_your_phone/one_sheet.en.md

-<span class="leadtip" style="color:purple"><span class="leadtip" style="color:pink">✔ INSTALL DUCKDUCKGO AS YOUR NEW WEB BROWSER AND SEARCH ENGINE.</span>/span>.
-Duckduckgo does not track your data, you can be confident that you are not growing a data profile which can be used to profile you by corporations and the government.
+<span class="leadtip" style="color:pink">✔ INSTALL DUCKDUCKGO AS YOUR NEW WEB BROWSER AND SEARCH ENGINE.</span> Duckduckgo does not track your data, you can be confident that you are not growing a data profile which can be used to profile you by corporations and the government.
 Look for this application in the app store.
 Learn more at [https://duckduckgo.com](https://duckduckgo.com)

 <span class="leadtip" style="color:pink">✔ INSTALL A METADATA SCRUBBER FOR YOUR PHOTOS.</span> That way you don’t leak important data about a photograph when you share it.
 This can include your location and more.
 A good app for scrubbing metadata for iOS is PixlMet.
 Look for this application in the app store.
 Learn more at [http://www.pixlmetphoto.com/](http://www.pixlmetphoto.com/)